MeshGraphNet-Transformer: Scalable Mesh-based Learned Simulation for Solid Mechanics: Methodology

 \subsection{Physics-attention with eidetic states}

 We adopt the physics-attention mechanism introduced in Transolver~\cite{HaixuWu2024} and its extension with eidetic states proposed in Transolver++~\cite{HuakunLou2025}.
-Their proposed physics-attention reduces the quadratic complexity $\mathcal O(N^2)$ of standard self-attention by projecting $N$ node features into a fixed number of latent physical states.
+Their proposed physics-attention reduces the quadratic complexity $\mathcal O(N^2)$ of standard self-attention by projecting $N$ node features into $P$ physical tokens, as $\bs{z}$ eidetic states.
 This projection not only reduces computational cost but also allows easy handling of varying input sizes and efficient scaling to a large mesh, as the complexity now is $\mathcal O(P^2)$, with $P \ll N$.